Sara

 What do you remember best about primary school?

-I remember feeling really free to express myself and be who i wanted to be without judgement.
+I remember feeling free to express myself and be who I wanted to be without judgement.

 What teaching qualifications do you have?